IRA Financial vs Alto

 Alto IRA:

-- Offers access to private equity, startups, and crypto through approved partners
+• Offers access to private equity, startups, and crypto through its Marketplace and Integrated Partners

-- Account types limited to traditional, Roth, and SEP IRAs
+• Account types limited to Traditional, Roth, and SEP IRAs, no SIMPLE, HSA, Coverdell, or ROBS

 Summary

 IRA Financial provides full control and unlimited investment choices through its LLC or trust structure, making it ideal for hands-on investors.
-Alto IRA streamlines access to select investments but limits control to pre-approved platforms.
+Alto IRA streamlines access to curated investments through its Marketplace and partners, but doesn’t offer the same built-in checkbook control or account variety.

-It provides unmatched freedom and flexibility for investors who want full control of their IRA assets.
+Broader account types and built-in checkbook control for investors who want full control of their IRA assets.

 Technology: Built for the Modern Investor